angular/angular/aio/content/guide/web-worker.md

 ## Adding a Web Worker

 You can add a web worker anywhere in your application.
-If the file that contains your expensive computation is `src/app/app.component.ts`, you can add a Web Worker using `ng generate web-worker app`.
+If the file that contains your expensive computation is `src/app/app.component.ts`, you can add a Web Worker using `ng generate webWorker app`.

 Running this command will: